hydro-jules/f2py-experiments/1_fib_array_intent/README.md

 ### 1 - Simple case with one input integer and one output array

-The Fortran subroutine that we will use takes only the required length `n` of the Fibonacci series, and it returns this series as an array:
+The initial Fortran subroutine that we will use takes only the required length `n` of the Fibonacci series, and it returns this series as an array:

 ```fortran
 ! file: fib.f90